HyunCafe/my-javascript-notes/topics/jsDOMandMath.md

 ```

 #### Math floor
-rounds a number down to the nearest integer.
+rounds a number down to the nearest integer. (if 2.9 rounds to 2)
 ```javascript
 let x = 4.9;
 let roundedDownX = Math.floor(x); // 4